BuildTheEarth/docs-website/docs/staff/moderation/moderation-guidelines/index.md

 BTE uses a bot for auto-moderation.
 When a message has a word in it that is banned, the message will be deleted and will show up in #moderation-logs, where the option to punish the user or pardon them will be there.
 Banned words can be added by moderators+ (See section 5.5)

-We also have moderation reason placeholders allowing you to use {{<placeholder name>}} instead of typing out long punishment reasons.
+We also have moderation reason placeholders allowing you to use {{&lt;placeholder name&gt;}} instead of typing out long punishment reasons.

 ### 5.5 MODERATION BOTS

-#### Build The Earth bot
+#### BuildTheEarth bot

 This is our in-house bot and the one we primarily use.
 In this subsection, you’ll find info and usages of each command.
 Use this section as a quick, small introduction to the commands we use the most.
-(More info about any of these can be found with /help <command name>).
+(More info about any of these can be found with /help &lt;command name&gt;).

 Argument names enclosed in \[square brackets] are optional.
-Ones enclosed in <angle brackets> are required.
+Ones enclosed in &lt;angle brackets&gt; are required.
 The ones enclosed in \['single quotes'] mean that you should type their name to toggle an option (instead of providing a value of your own).
-Ones separated by <vertical | bars> mean you can choose between one of them (this also applies to quoted arguments).
+Ones separated by &lt;vertical | bars&gt; mean you can choose between one of them (this also applies to quoted arguments).

 #### Vortex (Backup Bot)